 2019 GMC Sierra

-The GMC Sierra is expected to receive a complete overhaul for the 2019 model year.
+The GMC Sierra will receive a complete overhaul for the 2019 model year.

 Following is speculative and unconfirmed information about the 2019 GMC Sierra.
 This page is a continuous work-in-progress and will be updated on a regular basis as we await official details from General Motors and GMC.